The Donkey House offers high-quality accommodation for holiday rentals in the Greek village of Pragmatefti (Leonidio)

-Photo above: View from the roof-top terrace of The Donkey House with olive groves on the nearby hillsides and the Myrtoan Sea in the distance.
+Photo above: View from the roof-top terrace of The Donkey House with olive groves on the nearby hillsides and the Myrtoon Sea in the distance.

-The village of Pragmateftis: This beautiful traditional Greek village lies close to the east coast of the Peloponnese where the foothills of the Parnon mountain range meet the sea.
-It is located one kilometre above the main coastal road between Athens and Leonidio.
-Standing on a rocky spur 250m above sea level, running down from a craggy hillside to the west, it provides superb views eastwards across the Myrtoan Sea towards the Argolis peninsula and the islands of Hydra and Spetses.
-Not surprisingly, Pragmateftis is a ‘protected’ village.
+The village of Pragmatefti: This beautiful traditional Greek village lies close to the east coast of the Peloponnese where the foothills of the Parnon mountain range meet the sea.
+It is the first village to the north of Leonidio and stands one kilometre above the main coastal road between Athens and Leonidio.
+Standing on a rocky spur 250m above sea level, running down from a craggy hillside to the west, it provides superb views eastwards across the Myrtoon Sea towards the Argolis peninsula and the islands of Hydra and Spetses.
+Not surprisingly, Pragmatefti is a ‘protected’ village.

 Return to menu